-I work with photography and stained glass, producing my own work in both media as well as teaching at a local college.
+I work with stained glass and photography, producing my own work in both media as well as teaching at a local college.
 I am very interested in making connections between photography and glass as both involve capturing and transmitting light in different ways.
 Consequently there is a degree of cross-over of media in the work I do.

 Photographers such as Aaron Siskind and Lewis Baltz have been an inspiration in terms of using photography in unexpected and abstract ways and making references to painting.
 I also admire the visual ballet of Cartier-Bresson and the formal grandeur of Paul Strand.

 My influences for glass range from medieval church windows to the free interpretations of Marc Chagall and Johannes Schreiter.
+Matisse is never far away.
 I favour traditional leaded glass using bright modern designs and colours, sometimes using glass paint to illustrate or control the transmission of light.

 I am very interested in making connections between photography and glass as both involve capturing and transmitting light in different ways.
-One of my current preoccupations is printing images onto glass using a silk screen and replacing the ink with glass enamels and oxides.
 I am interested in the different ways an image is broken up and applied to the glass surface.
 The choice of glass has a big influence on the final look and feel of the resulting object-image.

 As well as working on my own series of work for exhibition, I enjoy working with different clients on commissions ranging from small copper foil (Tiffany-style) panels to large windows for public buildings.
 Past commissions have included several windows for the college where I teach, front door panels, fan-light panels, and kitchen splash-backs.

-I have recently opened a studio in Wivenhoe where I can take on larger commissions as well as offer some glass workshops to small groups…see the Workshops section of this website for current courses and workshops.
+I have a studio in Wivenhoe where I can take on larger commissions as well as offer glass workshops to small groups…see the Workshops section of this website for current courses and workshops.